fridgemagnet3/uip/README.md

 ![solar-weather-metrics](https://github.com/user-attachments/assets/8e00a911-3eaf-4bd7-bc88-7a983dbc8233)

-Also pictured is the output of another app which receives & decodes UDP data from my little [weather station](https://www.oasw.co.uk/weather/about.html).
+Also pictured is the output of another app which receives & decodes UDP data from my [weather station](https://www.oasw.co.uk/weather/about.html).

 The configuration also includes a telnet server which allows this data to be retrieved: